wayhome/flask-cn/docs/design.rst

 there are better ways to do that so that you do not lose the reference to the application object :meth:`~flask.Flask.wsgi_app`).

+Furthermore this design makes it possible to use a factory function to create the application which is very helpful for unittesting and similar things (:ref:`app-factories`).

 One Template Engine
 -------------------